oddstream/gosol/README.md

 ## Deliberate minimalism

 A lot a features have been tried and discarded, in order to keep the game (and player) focused.
 Weniger aber besser, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
 Design is all about saying "no", as Steve Jobs preached.
 Just because a feature *can* be implemented, does not mean it *should* be.

-So taken out were:

-* Reporting if there were no more available moves (that's for you to puzzle over, just like in real life).
-* Reporting the number of moves made (which is arbitary - does turning a card from stock to waste count as one move, or moving a group of cards with  power moves turned on count as one move or several?).
-* Movable card highlighting (I used to think this was a good thing, but now I realise that it sucks the essence out of solitaire).
-* Choice of card sets or card backs.

 Configurability is the root of all evil, someone said.
 Every configuration option in a program is a place where the program is too stupid to figure out for itself what the user really wants, and should be considered a failure of both the program and the programmer who implemented it.